ThomasCarstens/jekyll/_posts/opinion/2019-07-01-work-techniques.md

 We all employ a set of techniques to work.
 Some use certain techniques over others.

+# My philosophy regarding tutorials
+## You need to search it up yourself
+Provided the right link, you will find what you need.
+[see FPV tutorial]
+## A conceptual map of my needs and how I met them
+I discover the field by attempting to respond to my own questions.
+[see ROS tutorial]
+## Organising information in an easy and clear manner

 # While researching
 Searching for information is now "easier than ever".
 But it's a challenge to find the information we need.
 ## The importance of synthesizing information